chb/smart-docs/howto/rx_reminder/index.md

 <div id="toc"> </div>

-#Developers Documentation: RxReminder - SMART REST in Action
+# The RxReminder App: SMART REST in Action

 You should read [HOWTO Build a SMART App - REST API](../build_a_rest_app) Calls first.